deltaswapio/deltaswap/testing/contract-integrations/README.md

 # PublishMsg Contract
 This is a simple contract that can be used to generate wormhole messages in testnet.
-It can be used to test the guardian watcher.
+It can be used to test the phylax watcher.

 ## Deployment
 1. Make sure the chain is populated in truffle-config.js.